 Dear Tomcat Flyers, Fixers, and Fans

 The panel discussions promise to be very lively.
-Tom Reilly will tell the story of aircraft#1’s fateful last flight, and other T&E highlights, and we are organizing other panels that promise to be both interesting and stimulating.
+Tom Reilly is confirmed to tell the story of aircraft#1’s fateful last flight, and we are organizing other panels that promise to be both interesting and stimulating.

 Hampton Inn and Suites on Pensacola Beach